Cohen's Pathways of the Pulp - Elsevier eBook on VitalSource, 12th Edition

-Stay up on the latest research and techniques in endodontics with Cohen’s Pathways of the Pulp, 12th Edition.
-Written by a team of internationally renowned experts and trusted for more than 40 years, this definitive guide covers the science, theory, and practice of endodontics.
-Full color illustrations and detailed radiographs guide readers through each step of endodontic care — from diagnosis and treatment planning to proven techniques for managing pulpal and periapical diseases.
-This new twelfth edition also boasts the very latest evidence-based research and techniques, reorganized and condensed chapters, plus other features designed to help you locate important information quickly and easily.
-Complete with access to Expert Consult, it’s everything you need to stay ahead in the field of endodontics.
+Ensure your students stay up on all the latest research and techniques in endodontics with this definitive guide.
+Written by a team of internationally renowned experts, Cohen’s Pathways of the Pulp, 12th Edition offers the comprehensive content and tools you need to seamlessly cover the science, theory, and practice of endodontics and help prepare students for clinical practice.
+Full color illustrations and detailed radiographs guide students through each step of endodontic care — from diagnosis and treatment planning to proven techniques for managing pulpal and periapical diseases.
+This new twelfth edition also boasts the very latest evidence-based research and techniques, reorganized and condensed chapters, and much more.
+Plus, with its compliance with the Commission on Dental Accreditation Curriculum, this flagship endodontics text is perfect for use in all types of dental curriculums.

 - Extensive illustration collection includes over 2,000 full-color photos, line art, and radiographs to clearly demonstrate core concepts and reinforce the essential principles and techniques of endodontics.

 - Video clips and case studies demonstrate key procedures such as palpation of the masseter muscle, introsseous anesthesia with the X-tip system, dentin hypersensitivity, and more.

 - Diverse and respected contributor pool includes experts from many national- and international-based dental education programs.

 - NEW!
 Updated content and new images incorporate the most recent developments in research and clinical endodontic techniques.